davbrauer/galaxy-workflow-generator/README.md

 ## Login credentials

-To be able to use the modular workflow generator, a user nees to be logged in.
+To be able to use the Galaxy workflow generator, a user nees to be logged in.

 - If you don't have one, please create it using the link provided at the top right corner
 - If you have one, please enter your credentials in the form at the top right corner